wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 particular handler with `resume`.
 A continuation is aborted with `resume_throw`.
 A continuation is partially applied with `cont.bind`.

-In order to ensure that continuations are one-shot, `resume,resume_throw,cont.bind` destructively modify the continuation object such that any subsequent use of the same continuation object will result in a trap.
+In order to ensure that continuations are one-shot, `resume`, `resume_throw`, and `cont.bind` destructively modify the continuation object such that any subsequent use of the same continuation object will result in a trap.